percona/percona-postgresql-operator/source/backups.rst

 * ``local,s3``: Use both the storage that is provided by the Kubernetes cluster’s Storage Class that you select AND Amazon S3 (or equivalent object storage system that uses the S3 protocol).
+* ``gcs``: Use Google Cloud Storage,
+* ``local,gcs``: Use both the storage that is provided by the Kubernetes cluster’s Storage Class that you select AND Google Cloud Storage.

 The pgBackRest repository consists of the following Kubernetes objects:

 * A Deployment,
 * A Secret that contains information that is specific to the PostgreSQL cluster that it is deployed with (e.g. SSH keys, AWS S3 keys, etc.),
+* A Pod with a number of supporting scripts,
 * A Service.

 The PostgreSQL primary is automatically configured to use the